lando/lando/docs/guides/overriding-a-service-version.md

 ---
-title: Overriding a Service Version
+title: Overriding a Service Version or Imge
 metaTitle: Overriding a Service Version | Lando
-description: Modify the underling Docker images used by your Lando services so that you can custom tailor the container environment for your apps!
+description: Modify the underlying Docker images used by your Lando services so that you can custom tailor the container environment for your apps!
 summary: Modify the underling Docker images used by your Lando services so that you can custom tailor the container environment for your apps!
 date: 2020-03-19T19:59:04.806Z
 original:
 repo:

 author:
   name: Dustin LeBlanc